 HOW DOES THE PROGRAM WORK?

-- Once the officer can match that loved one up to the database's entry, contact will be made with the listed contact person.
+Once the officer matches that loved one to the database’s entry, contact will be made with the listed contact person.

 The officer will then make arrangements to get the loved one back home.